sethmcknight/quantic-msse-easy-park-plus/project-plan.md

 - [ ] Check that all documentation is clear and well-formatted
 - [ ] Ensure source code is properly commented and functional
 - [ ] Submit final project package

+## Variable Naming Refactoring (Complete)
+- All variable naming anti-patterns in UI, business logic, and vehicle classes have been resolved.
+- Widget references and usages in ParkingLotUI are now descriptive and consistent.
+- All business logic and vehicle class variables use clear, meaningful names.
+- See anti-patterns.md for documentation of resolved issues.